-Criteria for Approving Amendments to Comprehensive Plan Future Land Use Map pursuant to Code Section 90-555:
+Criteria for Approving Amendments to the Official Zoning Map pursuant to Code Section 90-521:

-In evaluating proposed changes to the Comprehensive Plan FLUM, the City shall consider the following criteria:
+In evaluating proposed changes to the Official Zoning Map, the City shall consider the following criteria:

 (1) Consistency with plan.
-Whether the proposal is consistent with the overall purpose of the comprehensive plan and relevant policies within the comprehensive plan, including the adopted infrastructure minimum levels of service standards and the concurrency management program.
+Whether the proposal is consistent with the comprehensive plan, including the adopted infrastructure minimum levels of service standards and the concurrency management program.